max-17/duck_hunt_with_object_tracking/README.md

-# TEJ3M-Duck-Hunt
+# Duck-Hunt

 Interactive Duck Hunt game written in processing java during my Computer Engineering class. \
 Features and Instructions are given in the header of the program source file.

 Rooms for Improvement: \
 I saved each duck in individual variables.
 I recommended my future self to store them in an array instead; this way I \